-Hive is one more tool like Basecamp which you should try-out for managing your team in your company.
-Hive project management systems have plenty of management features starting from planning and project scheduling to executing them with the team members, maintaining regular team communication, and monitoring the progress along the timeline.
+Hive is one more software tool like Basecamp which you should try-out for managing your team in your company.
+Hive project management systems have the potential with plenty of management features starting from planning and project scheduling to executing them with the team members, maintaining regular team communication, and monitoring the progress along the timeline.

 Monitoring, project scheduling and tracking and resource scheduling with predictive alerts are some of the key features which make this task management tool visually quick to use within the complete team.

 Upcoming management features of this basecamp alternative include 2-way email sync, meeting notes – to turn notes into actionable tasks, simple feedback loop process and approval workflows.

 Update: Hive has launched Zoom notes!
 This Hive feature makes it easy for you to take collaborative notes, task tracking, right from within your zoom meeting only.